US STOCKS-Futures jump after weekly loss, Fed eyed

 * AMD shares up after Barron's comment on better outlook

-NEW YORK, June 17 U.S. stock index futures rose on Monday after major equity indexes on Friday closed their third negative week in four, with traders focused on this week's Federal Reserve policy meeting.
+NEW YORK, June 17 U.S. stock index futures rose on Monday after major equity indexes on Friday closed their third negative week in four, with traders focused on this week's Fed policy meeting.

-While consensus is building among policy-makers that the time is nearing for the U.S. central bank to scale down its quantitative easing, or $85 billion-a-month asset purchase program, divisions remain over when to start the tapering.
+* While consensus is building among policy-makers that the time is nearing for the Federal Reserve to scale down its quantitative easing, or $85 billion-a-month asset purchase program, divisions remain over when to start the tapering.

-"There's hopes we'll get clarity from the Fed this week," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

-"The market is beginning to adjust itself to an eventual trimming from the Fed towards the beginning of next year," he said.
-"I think we're headed for more volatility but the market stays range-bound."

-Volatility in U.S. equities has spiked, with the average daily range in the Dow industrials near 191 points since Bernanke's testimony in May.
-The average for 2013 before that was just below 110 points.
+* Volatility in U.S. equities has spiked, with the average daily range in the Dow industrials near 191 points since Bernanke's testimony.
+The average in 2013 before that was just below 110 points.

-Shares of Smithfield Foods rose 1.5 percent in premarket trading after large shareholder Starboard urged the company to break up instead of going forward with a proposed merger with China's Shuanghui International.
+* Shares of Smithfield Foods rose 2.6 percent in premarket trading after large shareholder Starboard urged the company to break up instead of going forward with a proposed merger.

 * RBI says makes partial allotment of 1.63 percent on 30 bids at 91-day tbill auction